cyber-g/Equilibrium-Propagation/README.md

 # Equilibrium-Propagation
+This a python transcript of the jackdkendall's Jupyter Notebook which is
-Simple numpy implementation of Scellier and Bengio's Equilibrium Propagation algorithm.
+> a simple numpy implementation of Scellier and Bengio's Equilibrium Propagation algorithm.